danielzlatanov/figure-out-my-number/README.md

 ## Live Demo

-Feel free to play this game directly in your web browser here: (Click the hyperlink or the image to open it!)
+Feel free to play this game directly in your web browser here: (Click the [hyperlink](https://replit.com/@danielzlatanov/Guess-A-Number#guess-a-number.js) or the image below to open it!)

 [Link to the game](https://replit.com/@danielzlatanov/Guess-A-Number#guess-a-number.js)